Check out my custom vibration dampener

 Tennis Elbow Braces

-A tennis elbow brace, otherwise known as a counterforce brace, is one of the most common devices for reducing discomfort, especially while engaging in the repetitive activity causing issues, such as tennis.
+A tennis elbow brace, or counterforce brace, is one of the most common devices for reducing discomfort, especially while engaging in repetitive activity causing issues, such as tennis.

 In other words, a tennis elbow brace applies constant pressure to the muscles and tendons of your arm to reduce pain and discomfort.